swcarpentry/r-novice-gapminder/02-project-intro.md

 The workspace/history pane has a tab for "Git".
 We can stage each file by checking the box: you will see a Green "A" next to stage files and folders, and yellow question marks next to files or folders git doesn't know about yet.
-RStudio also nicely shows you the difference between in files between commits.
+RStudio also nicely shows you the difference between files from different commits.

 > #### Tip: versioning disposable output {.callout}
 >